How to Install Landscape & Garden Edging That Stays Put

 Rocky soil, tree roots, or buried debris can make staple placement more challenging in certain spots.
 In these cases, it’s common to shift a staple slightly until you find clear ground.

-Installations next to poured concrete, such as sidewalks or walkways, can sometimes limit where staples can be placed due to hardened concrete beyond the visible edge.
+Installations next to poured concrete, such as sidewalks, walkways, or parking strips can sometimes limit where staples can be placed due to hardened concrete beyond the visible edge.
+This may result in uneven staple spacing, which is normal and does not affect performance.

 Ready to Move Forward?